POSTED BY November 5, 2015 COMMENTS (35)ON

 If you look at the below chart, you can see 5 yrs CAGR return of the gold investment.
-Note that for the tenure of 2000-2010 the returns have been very very good, but then if you look at someone who invested in year 2010, they have just got a 7% CAGR return, which is very much in tune of long term gold returns.
+Note that for the tenure of 2000-2010 the returns have been very very good, but then if you look at someone who invested in the year 2010, they have just got a 7% CAGR return, which is very much in tune with long term gold returns.

-So if we look at the optimal use of your investment to generate decent return, I personally dont consider this as a great investment product.
+So if we look at the optimal use of your investment to generate a decent return, I personally dont consider this as a great investment product.
 You can skip this.

 Now if we look at the other side, There are many investors who are very attached to gold and really want to invest in that.
 No logic will move them and no conversation of CAGR will make sense to them.
 So for those investors who were anyways going to buy physical gold or Gold ETF, can look at this scheme as a good alternative.

 Anyways your investment value will move as per gold prices and on top of it, you will get 2.75% interest which you do not get in case of physical gold or gold ETF/funds.
-The best part of this scheme is that you don’t have to worry on the quality of the gold or where to store it as its all in paper format and no one is going to steal it from you.
+The best part of this scheme is that you don’t have to worry about the quality of the gold or where to store it as its all in paper format and no one is going to steal it from you.